aws-neuron/aws-neuron-sdk/docs-rtd/release-notes/torch-neuron/torch-neuron.rst

 Summary
 -------

+-  We are dropping support for Python 3.5 in this release
 -  torch.neuron.trace behavior will now throw a RuntimeError in the case that no operators are compiled for neuron hardware
 -  torch.neuron.trace will now display compilation progress indicators (dots) as default behavior (neuron-cc must updated to the December release to greater to see this feature)
 -  Added new operator support.
 Please see :ref:`neuron-cc-ops-pytorch` for the complete list of operators.